 When PSD2 comes into effect, two new types of players are expected to enter the financial ecosystem: PISP and AISP.
 AISP (Account Information Service Provider) refers to service providers with access to the account information of bank customers.
 Such services could aggregate a user’s account information from several banks into a single overview.
 PISP (Payment Initiation Service Provider) refers to the service providers that initiate a payment on behalf of the user.
 P2P transfer and bill payment are PISP services that we are likely to see when PSD2 is implemented.
 All this will undoubtedly make life easier for end users seeking to save time and money when handling transactions and payments.

 The Rise of Mobile Banking

 The new regulation is coming not a moment too soon.
 According to a MEF Global Mobile Money Report, 69% of mobile device users globally carried out a banking activity through their mobile phones in 2015.
 A recent Global Mobile Banking Report, published by KPMG in conjunction with UBS Evidence Lab, indicates that the number of mobile banking users globally is forecast to double to 1.8 billion over the next four years, representing over 25% of the world’s population.
 With the introduction of the new directive enabling seamless third-party processing, it is likely that even more consumers will move to frictionless banking activities using their phones, but not necessarily via their banks.
 The need to provide a seamless mobile user experience while ensuring security against hackers, has driven companies to seek robust privacy protection solutions that do not require constant re-authentication.
-Behavioral biometrics, which uses inherent individual traits to ensure identification, is fast becoming the authentication solution of choice for commercial organizations and financial institutions.

 Rising Challenges for Banks